Heed the following credit card advice once you've recovered from debt and are ready to apply for a new credit card.

 Prior to shopping around for a new credit card, think about what you’re going to use the credit card for and set boundaries for yourself.
 Remember that having a credit card is risky because it makes you more likely to spend money you don’t have.
 Commit to living within your means and sticking to a budget.

 Be sure that you understand the terms and conditions of any credit cards that you apply for.
-In addition to checking a card’s interest rates and fees, read the fine print to learn other important details, such as your liability if your card is stolen, how to cancel the card, and any restrictions or limitations on rewards and benefits.
+In addition to checking a card’s interest rates and fees, read the fine print to learn other important details, such as your liability if your card is stolen, how to cancel the card, and any limitations on rewards and benefits.
 Furthermore, put a cap on the number of credit cards you apply for because applying for multiple credit cards can hurt your credit score.

 Secured Credit Cards vs. Regular Credit Cards